MehmetZorlu07/remote-mentoring/wiki/questions.md

 * Is the relationship of student and the project many to 1 or many to many? (can a student apply to more than one project before it's finished?)
 * Would you like an admin interface in website which will show you the statistics like project number?
 * Should the academics have tags too to show their area of profesionalism?
 (Researcher may search for an academic first to look at their proposed projects.)
+* Name idea: RMRAfrica or RSRAfrica.
+Inspired from PWSAfrica.
+May be a good idea if you want to connect/refer the sites in the future?